charliegerard/dev-notes/designPatterns/intro.md

 They represent years and years of untold redesign and refactoring by developers.

-Design patterns are of different types (eg. Creational patterns, Structural patterns, etc...) and each type has different implementations (Builder pattern, Singleton, etc...)
+Design patterns are of different types (eg. Creational, Structural, Behavioral) and each type has different implementations (Builder pattern, Singleton, etc...)